Kermit Love: Career

-Theatre
+Theater

 Love began his theatrical career working as a marionette maker for a federal Works Progress Administration theater in Newark, New Jersey in 1935.
-He was also a costume designer for Broadway and other stage productions as in the 1930s, including Orson Welles' Mercury Theatre troupe.
+He was also a costume designer for Broadway and other stage productions as in the 1930s, including the Mercury Theatre troupe with Orson Welles.
 Love also appeared on stage in a bit part as a student for the 1937 play Naught Naught 00.

 Love worked with many of the great figures of mid-century Broadway and American ballet.
 He was the costumer for the Agnes de Mille ballet Rodeo (1942), for the Kurt Weill musical One Touch of Venus (1943), and for Merce Cunningham's The Wind Remains (1943) and Jerome Robbins's ballet Fancy Free (1944).
 For George Balanchine he designed, amongst other items, a 28 ft marionette giant for Don Quixote (1965).

-Involvement with the Muppets
+Jim Henson and the Muppets

 During the early 1960s, Love first crossed paths with Jim Henson through Don Sahlin, who urged him to meet with Henson.
-The three first collaborated on The La Choy Dragon.
+The three first collaborated on the La Choy Dragon for advertising the chow mein brand, which was a precursor to Big Bird.
 Love's theatrical background had given him particular skill at handling full body-puppets and tailoring them to allow freedom for the performer's movements.
 From this, Love went on to build Oscar the Grouch and then Big Bird after a drawing was designed by Henson (though Sahlin had carved the first head).
-Love talked about how he designed Big Bird so that he would subtly shed feathers in the course of normal movement, "Not unlike a tree shedding leaves in the Fall."
+Love talked about how he designed Big Bird to subtly shed feathers in the course of normal movement, "Not unlike a tree shedding leaves in the Fall."
 He believed this made Big Bird appear more natural to young viewers.
-Love also helped create Cookie Monster.
-Later, he designed Mr. Snuffleupagus.
+Love co-designed Cookie Monster and he designed Mr. Snuffleupagus.
 He accompanied the Big Bird costume (Love preferred calling it a "puppet") when it traveled overseas for appearances.

-Despite the coincidence of names, Kermit Love first met Jim Henson after the 1955 creation and naming of Kermit the Frog.
+Despite popular rumor, Love was not the namesake of Kermit the Frog; the character was created and named in 1955, before Henson met Love in the 1960s.

 Though he also worked on The Muppet Show and The Muppet Movie, Sesame Street was Love's domain, along with Caroly Wilcox, as one of the key supervisors.
-He also portrayed Willy, the hot dog vendor, on Sesame Street.
-He even puppeteered on the special Julie on Sesame Street.
-For the feature film Sesame Street Presents: Follow That Bird, he served as special Muppet consultant, as well as appearing in many background scenes as Willy.
-Love was also involved in designing many of the Sesame Street puppets for the early international productions.
-For the special The Great Santa Claus Switch, Love contributed to the giant Thig.
+He portrayed Willy, the hot dog vendor, on Sesame Street.
+He puppeteered on the special Julie on Sesame Street.
+For the feature film Sesame Street Presents: Follow That Bird, he served as special Muppet consultant, and appeared in many background scenes as Willy.
+He co-designed many of the Sesame Street puppets for the early international productions.
+For the special The Great Santa Claus Switch, he contributed to the giant Thig.

 In his memoir The Wit and Wisdom of Big Bird, Caroll Spinney speaks affectionately of Love and his importance to the show, though noting an occasional cantankerous side.